 When multiple images are displayed, a small toolbar appears below each image that permits you to delete the image or remove its pane.
 You may perform zoom operations independently for each image, or synchronize them.
 Toggle this by checking the Synchronize to the left of the zoom slider or by pressing Ctrl+Y. You can switch images by clicking on their pane, or using your keyboard.
 To switch to the image on the right, press Tab.
 To switch to the image on the left, press Shift+Tab.

 The slider at the bottom right controls the zoom of the image.
-The button and the button are next to the zoom slider and are two preset zoom levels.
+The , and buttons are next to the zoom slider and are three preset zoom levels.
 The button zooms the current image to fit the size of the window, the button zooms the image to fill the window by fitting width or height and the button zooms the image to the actual pixel size.
 The shortcut F toggles between mode and , pressing Shift+F will toggle respectively.

 When an image is in zoom-to-fit mode, you can go to the previous and next image with the arrow keys.
 When you zoom in, arrow keys are used to scroll the image.
 This is very similar to the behavior provided by phones or digital cameras.